UFC 325 odds, lines, fight card, predictions: Volkanovski vs. Lopes 2 picks from 10,000 simulations

 UFC 325 odds, props, fight card: Volkanovski vs. Lopes 2 picks, predictions from 10,000 model simulations

-SportsLine's UFC projection model reveals its UFC 325 picks featuring Alexander Volkanovski vs. Diego Lopes 2 for Saturday's bout on Paramount+
+SportsLine's UFC projection model reveals its UFC 325 picks featuring Alexander Volkanovski vs. Diego Lopes 2 for Saturday's bout in Australia on Paramount+

 UFC 325 will see the promotion head Down Under as the star-studded event takes place from Sydney, Australia on Saturday.
 The main card begins at 9 p.m.
 ET and will stream on Paramount+, with Qudos Bank Arena playing host.
 Many UFC 325 bets will center on the main event of Volkanovski vs. Lopes 2, which is a featherweight championship rematch.
 Reigning two-time champion Alexander Volkanovski (27-4) will look for another victory over challenger, Diego Lopes (27-7), after the former prevailed via decision at UFC 314 last April.